47 Startups Failed the Same Way

 Timeline showing the 25-month startup codebase decay pattern: months 1-6 everything works, months 7-12 bugs accumulate, months 13-18 new features break old ones, months 19-25 hiring to maintain then death or rewrite.

-The 25-Month Autopsy #
+The 25-month autopsy #

 Between months seven and twelve, small bugs appear.
 A dropdown that doesn’t quite work, a confirmation email that’s occasionally late.
 Your dev shop says “we’ll circle back when we have a sprint.”
 You believe them because you also have features to ship.
 The velocity slows a little, but not visibly.
 You add another developer.